Albin-Binu/Albin/images/readme.md

-# a file for store images
+# a folder for store images